Open Graph Debugger & Preview

 Do I need separate Twitter Card tags if I have OG tags?

-Not necessarily.
-Twitter falls back to OG tags automatically: twitter:title falls back to og:title, twitter:description to og:description, and twitter:image to og:image.
-However, you should always set twitter:card (e.g., 'summary_large_image') since there's no OG equivalent.
-Set separate Twitter tags only if you want different content on Twitter vs. other platforms.
+Not for content.
+Twitter falls back to OG tags automatically: twitter:title falls back to og:title, twitter:description to og:description, twitter:image to og:image.
+You should always set twitter:card (typically summary_large_image) because there is no OG equivalent for that field.
+Set separate twitter:* tags only when you want different copy or imagery on Twitter than on other platforms.

 Why does my social preview look different from what this tool shows?

-Social platforms cache OG data after the first share.
-If you've updated your tags, Facebook may still show the old version.
-Use Facebook's Sharing Debugger to force a re-scrape, or add a query parameter (?v=2) to the URL to bypass cache.
-LinkedIn and Twitter also have their own cache-clearing tools.
+Social platforms cache OG data the first time a URL is shared.
+If you have updated your tags, Facebook may still show the old version.
+Use the Facebook Sharing Debugger to force a re-scrape, the LinkedIn Post Inspector for LinkedIn, and the Twitter Card Validator for Twitter.
+Adding a cache-busting query parameter to the share URL also works in a pinch.
+AI engines refresh their parse cycle independently, typically within hours to days of a re-crawl.

-What happens if I don't set any OG tags?
+What happens if I do not set any OG tags?